• Home

 Allulose keeps the chocolate frozen yogurt scoopable after 24 hours.

-For allulose brand recommendations, I go between Anthony's and Durelife.
-They both work well.
+For allulose brand recommendations, I now use It's Just brand.
 If you're okay with a little sugar, that's fine too.
 With sugar, you'll only need ⅓ cup, whereas with allulose you'll need at least ½ cup or 100 grams.
 And be sure you are using 100% allulose rather than a blend.
+Update: My new updated version contains a blend of allulose and sugar -- I use 100 grams allulose and 25 grams sugar.
+You can leave out the sugar if you need to and swap in 25 to 40 more grams of allulose.

 Xanthan Gum